-Additional features include providing financial, specialised, technical, professional and/or administrative advice on policy matters within the organisation and/or about external organisations such as government policy.
+Additional features include providing financial, specialised, technical, professional and/or administrative advice on policy matters within the organisation and/or external to the organisation.

 In addition, employees will be required to develop and implement techniques, work practices and procedures in all facets of the work area.
 Positions may involve supervision of employees or volunteers across a range of programmes, services or disciplines.